In this article

 The expense recognition principle is central to determining your business's financial health.
 Here are a few reasons why this principle is important:

-• Financial statement accuracy: If you recognize expenses in the wrong periods, you'll misstate net income and cash flow, disrupting your spend management processes.
+• Maintains accurate financial statements: If you recognize expenses in the wrong period, you'll misstate your net income and cash flow, disrupting your spend management processes

-• Tax implications: Misstating revenues and income creates tax burdens or penalties.
-Regulators and investors take a dim view of repeated changes to audited financial statements.
+• Tax implications: Misstating revenues and income opens the door to unnecessary tax burdens or penalties.
+Moreover, regulators and investors take a dim view of repeated changes to audited financial statements.

-• Creates financial transparency: By matching expenses with revenues, you can better understand how you generate the latter.
+• Creates financial transparency: When you match expenses with revenues, you can better understand how you generate the latter.

 The 3 expense recognition methods